simpleairquality/SimpleAQ-Device/README.md

 ## Manual Configuration

 TODO:  How to manually configure the partition using the output from the frontend.

-NOTE:  Environment variables live in `/etc/environment/` in
+NOTE:  Environment variables live in `/etc/environment` on the Raspbian.

 # Dev Quickstart